tsatria03/CookyCraze/docks/readme.txt

 multiplier
 How much of the bet is returned to the player.
 4 means the player wins 4 times their bet.
 0.5 means the player wins half their bet, and 0 means the player loses their bet entirely.
+This is a flat multiplier, meaning it is applied once to the bet amount and does not compound over time.
+Setting a payout multiplier very high for common match counts, such as 100 for matching 2 symbols on a 5 reel machine, will make the slot machine trivially easy to exploit and can rapidly inflate the player's stats to unmanageable levels.

 sound
 The sound file to play when this outcome fires, relative to sounds/misc/.